splash-networks/unifi-yt-portal/README.md

-# Mikrotik External Captive Portal
+# Ubiquiti External Captive Portal

 The following actions are required to use the code given in this repo: